hadrienj/StaircaseJS/readme.md

 # To do

-- update doc according to samestaircount (on a staircase basis)
+- update doc with example for the `lock` methods
 - fix 1-up n-down for `add` operation....